Skip to main content

 Verify the webhook

 After saving, GitHub will send a ping event.
 You can check the delivery status under Settings → Webhooks → Recent Deliveries.
 A 200 response confirms Cogniscape received the event successfully.
+The Customer Portal shows a status line under the secret:

 Supported events